Facial recognition is no match for face masks, but things are changing fast

 Now the company says its AI is capable of achieving 95% accuracy, but it’s designed for use in an office setting and for up to 50,000 employees, Hanwang CTO Huang Lei told ArsTechnica in March.

 Also last month, researchers from Wuhan University released the Real World Masked Face Recognition data set, which they believe is the biggest masked face data set in the world.
-Using one of three real and simulated data sets, they claim they trained AI that achieves state-of-the-art performance, correctly recognizing people 95% of the time.
+Using one of three real and simulated data sets, they claim they trained AI to achieve state-of-the-art performance, correctly recognizing people 95% of the time.

 The portion of the data set that includes real people has 5,000 pictures of 525 different people wearing masks and 90,000 images of the same 525 subjects without masks.
 By contrast, the simulated data set is orders of magnitude larger and includes 500,000 images of 10,000 fake people.